Saroya Tinker: International play

 Tinker represented Canada at the 2017 Ball Hockey World Championship in Pardubice, winning gold.

 Tinker played with Team Canada at the 2016 IIHF World Women's U18 Championship, winning a silver medal.

+Post-playing career

+Following her retirement from playing, Tinker announced a new career as a hockey analyst on multiple Canadian networks.
+On January 31, 2024, she was announced as the Manager of Diversity, Equity and Inclusion Initiatives & Community Engagement for the PWHL.

 Personal life

 Tinker’s father, Harvel, is Jamaican and her mother, Mandy, is Canadian-Ukrainian.
 She grew up in Oshawa, the eastern anchor of the Greater Toronto Area, with her three brothers.
 She has been outspoken against racism in hockey and has been willing to share her experiences as a multiethnic player in the predominantly white sport by sitting for a number of interviews and penning several essays regarding race and inclusion in hockey culture.

 In September 2022, Tinker signed a partnership deal with hockey equipment company Sherwood.
 It is the first deal of its kind with a player from the PHF.